By Karina Berzins, Continuum – University of East London

 This does present a number of problems for the schools’ data analyst.
 The other data sets available to establish household income are not based on school level data and these data are not collected annually.
 The Indices of Deprivation – in particular the Index of Multiple Deprivation (IMD) and the income deprivation affecting children index (IDACI) are geographically based series of data which although robust, are difficult to analyse alongside school based data as the areas of geography do not necessarily correspond to where learners live in relation to the school postcode.
 Alongside this the latest IMD data is from 2015, so there will be a mismatch of years.
 While there will be more technical skill involved, and time taken to marry these data sets, it is clear that relying solely on the FSM data as an indicator of poverty at school level is problematic.
 Certainly any FSM data since 2013, and particularly after 2016 needs to be understood within the wider context of the change in state benefits and therefore no longer adequately reflects the numbers of young people from low income households.

-Karina is the lead for the FACE Special Interest Group (SIG) for Data.
-If you are a FACE member, and would like to get involved in the SIG please contact Karina on the email below.
+Karina is lead for the FACE Special Interest Group (SIG) for Data.
+If you are a FACE member and would like to get involved in the SIG, please contact Karina: email@example.com.

 Graph 2 taken from Department for Education, Schools, pupils and their characteristics.
 Statistical Publication, 28 June 2018, page 1, available from here.